A question that baffles the most well-versed healthcare professionals even today is – What Email is HIPAA Compliant?

 The benefits of iFax go beyond its ease, convenience and being HIPAA compliant.
 When subscribed to the iFax professional plan, you can use the email to fax service for free without having to pay any additional charges.
 Another major benefit is that you don’t need to download any additional software to receive faxes in your emails inbox with iFax.
 It’s end-to-end encryption makes it an ideal choice for anyone in the healthcare industry.

 We do hope that you enjoyed reading this guide and that it helped you find answers to all your questions pertaining to the HIPAA Compliance of Emails.
-No matter what, it is abundantly clear that no organisation can do away with Email in today’s digital age, and using a HIPAA compliant email to fax solution like iFax can ensure the safety, security and privacy of ePHI.
+No matter what, it is abundantly clear that no organization can do away with Email in today’s digital age, and using a HIPAA compliant email to fax solution like iFax can ensure the safety, security and privacy of ePHI.